 - a.
 Compliance with the provisions of this article shall be demonstrated by the applicant, as follows: - 1.
-Satisfaction of the contribution requirements of Section 30-98.4; and; - 2.
-If applicable, installation of the on-site artwork, or the execution of an agreement to install the onsite artwork, in accordance with Section 30-98.6; and - 3.
-If applicable, execution of a maintenance agreement in accordance with Section 30-98.7 and evidence that the maintenance agreement has been recorded against the property prior to the issuance of the first certificate of occupancy.
+PaymentSatisfaction of the public art in-lieu contribution prior to the issuance requirements of building permits; or Section 30-98.4; and - 2.
+If applicable, linstallation of the on-site artwork, or the execution of an agreement to install the on-site artwork, in accordance with Section 30-98.6; erand - 3.
+If applicable, Eexecution of an installation maintenance agreement in accordance with Section 30-98.7, if necessary, and evidence that the maintenance agreement has been recorded against the property prior to the issuance of the first certificate of occupancy.